Spring is an excellent time of the year to visit Oregon. Crowds are smaller, leaves are greener, and all majesty of waterfalls in their full might.

-Japanese Gardens in Washington Park was in my list for very long, and I cannot visit Portland without a stop there, especially during the bloom.
+Japanese Gardens in Washington Park was on my list for a very long, and I cannot visit Portland without a stop there, especially during the bloom.

 We’ve been near the entrance right before the opening.
 However, before entering the park, we walked towards Rose Garden to see the blooming cherry trees.

 It’s not my first Japanese Garden, more like 10 or 11th but I found it very original.
 Hillside landscape added unique charm and moss that covered passes and rocks transferred the mind in the Miyazaki’s anime (and to the “Only Slightly Exaggerated” ads of Travel Oregon).
 And it’s actually reminded me Bay Area’s local Hakone Estate and Gardens.

 We spent around 40 mins in Washington Park.
 The rain started again, so we retreated to the coffee shop to wait for it to end.
 After the dose of coffee and under the Portland sun we drove to the lower terminal of Portland Aerial Tram.

 Columbia River: Women’s Forum Viewpoint and Vista House